Parallel Dialectal Corpus and Lexicon for 25+ cities

-CAMeL Lab (Computational Approaches to Modeling Language) is a research lab at New York University Abu Dhabi established in September 2014.
+The Computational Approaches to Modeling Language (CAMeL) Lab is a research lab at New York University Abu Dhabi established in September 2014.
 CAMeL's mission is research and education in artificial intelligence, specifically focusing on natural language processing, computational linguistics, and data science.
 The main lab research areas are Arabic natural language processing, machine translation, text analytics, and dialogue systems.

-CAMeL Lab is part of the CADIM Consortium, which is comprised of three research labs with very active collaboration in Columbia University, George Washington University, and New York University Abu Dhabi.
+CAMeL Lab is part of the CADIM Consortium, which comprises three research labs with active collaboration in Stony Brook University, The George Washington University, and New York University Abu Dhabi.

 Computational Research Building (A2)

 PO Box 129188

 Associate Professor of Computer Science